Alejandro-SB/OptionTypes/README.md

 - [What's missing](#whats-missing)

+## Where do we come from
+This package was previously called OptionTypes, but given that now more things are being added, I think a new name could fit better.
+So Funzo it is.
+Sounds fine.
+Apart from the name, the `Maybe<T>` class was renamed to `Option<T>`.
+It is more common than `Maybe<T>` so I thought it would be better for people to identity it.

 ## Description
-_OptionTypes_ is a package to use some useful monads in C#.
-It contains 2 classes:
+_Funzo_ allows the developer to use some classes more commonly used in functional programming for error-proof programming and better type definition.
+It contains 4 classes:

+- The `Unit` class represents an empty class.
+Because functions always return something, `Unit` is the equivalent to `void`

 - The `Option<T>` class allows to create an item of type T that may have no value.
 This value cannot be accessed in an unsafe manner by design, making really easy to completely remove null references from your code and reducing the number of `NullReferenceException` exceptions thrown.

-- The `Result` class represents an operation that has been completed.
+- The `Result<TOk, TErr>` class represents an operation that has been completed.
 This reduces the number of `try/catch` blocks needed to manage application flow, making error management explicit and ending with more reliable code.

+- The `Union<T1, T2>` and all its siblings allows you to create union types.
+This is pretty similar to the [`OneOf`](https://github.com/mcintyre321/OneOf) library (in fact, heavily inspired in it), but here you will **NOT** be able to get values without checking first.

 ## Usage

 ### Unit
-Unit is a helper type to represent the absence of value (think of it as void).
+Unit is a helper type to represent the absence of a return value (think of it as void).
 Because in functional programming every function returns a value, it is added here for compatibility.

 ### Option